2zqa/hypixel-signatures/docs/Getting started.md

    php artisan serve
    ```

-3. **Open the website**

-   Open your browser and navigate to http://localhost:8000.
+   You can now open your browser and navigate to http://localhost:8000.